Badge of Honor: Jerry Carlucci

 Jerry Carlucci is the former Police Commissioner and Mayor of Philadelphia.
 He is clearly modeled on Frank Rizzo.
 Like Rizzo, Carlucci served 26 years as a police officer and held "every rank but policewoman."
 Despite being mayor and having a police commissioner under him, Carlucci insists on hands-on direction of the Police Department.

 In Final Justice, Carlucci is succeeded by African American Alvin Martin, who seems to be based on John F. Street.

 In an apparent disconnect, in The Traffickers, which begins approximately 30 days after the end of Final Justice, Mayor Carlucci is in full control.

 Paulo Cassandro

 Paulo Cassandro is the underboss of the Philadelphia Mafia.
-He is the owner of Classic Livery, which provides limousines to the public; he also serves as enforcer to Vincente Savarese, along with his brother, Pietro.
+He is the owner of Classic Livery, which provides limousines to the public; he also serves as enforcer to Vincenzo Savarese, along with his brother, Pietro.

 Taddeus Czernich

 Taddeus Czernich is the nominal Commissioner of Police; in reality, he is nothing more than a figurehead for Jerry Carlucci.
 In Final Justice, Czernich is succeeded by Ralph Mariani, an Italian American.

 The Czernich character was based upon Joseph F. O'Neill, who was Mayor Rizzo's hand-picked Police Commissioner.
 O'Neill was referred to as "Big Red" or "The Irishman".